BBC HomeExplore the BBC

 This is when the person who wants to die needs help to kill themselves, asks for it and receives it.

-A competent patient is one who understands his or her medical condition, what the likely future course of the disease is, the risks and benefits associated with the treatment of the condition; and who can communicate their wishes.
+A competent patient is one who understands his or her medical condition, what the likely future course of the disease is, and the risks and benefits associated with the treatment of the condition; and who can communicate their wishes.

 The value that a human being has simply by existing, not because of any property or action of an individual.